Menangle Park Paceway: Units based at Menangle Aerodrome

-After the abandonment of Menangle aerodrome, the site was a location for scenes for the film Smithy based on the historic flight of Charles Kingsford Smith.
+After the abandonment of Menangle aerodrome, the site was a location for scenes for the 1946 film Smithy based on the historic flight of Charles Kingsford Smith.

 Return to trotting

-New South Wales Harness Racing Club acquired the site in 1952 and redeveloped the racecourse as a paceway, which officially opened on 26 September 1953.

-The newly reconstructed paceway reopened in 2008 as Tabcorp Park, Menangle, and is the fastest and largest harness racing circuit in Australia at 1400 metres, and is now the major harness racing venue in New South Wales.
-In 2011, the track saw the first sub 1:50 mile ever run in Australasia, with Smoken Up running 1:48.5 in the Len Smith Mile.
+New South Wales Harness Racing Club acquired the site in 1952 and redeveloped the racecourse as a paceway (a racecourse for harness racing), which officially opened on 26 September 1953.
+The newly reconstructed paceway reopened in 2008 as Tabcorp Park.
+In 2010 it replaced Harold Park as Sydney's premier harness track.
+At 1400 metres, it is one of the fastest and largest harness racing circuits in Australia.
+In 2011, Menanagle saw the first sub 1:50 mile ever run in Australasia, with Smoken Up running 1:48.5 in the Len Smith Mile.
+Many Australian, Australasian and World records have been set on the track.

-Their main races are the Miracle Mile, the New South Wales Derby, the New South Wales Oaks, the Len Smith Mile and the qualifiers for the Miracle Mile, the Allied Express Sprint and the Canadian Club Sprint.
-It replaced Harold Park as Sydney's premier harness track in 2010.
-Fred Hastings is the NSW Harness lead race caller however Anthony Manton, Matt Jackson, Luke Marlow, Mitch Manners and Brandon Kreymborg have all called at this venue.
+The main races held at Menangle Park are the Miracle Mile, New South Wales Derby, New South Wales Oaks, the Len Smith Mile and the TAB Eureka.
+Menangle has also held the Inter Dominion series: